Chloé Fall/Winter 2026 Look 1

 Chloé Fall/Winter 2026 Look 5

-When paired with romantic blouses, the leather trousers introduce a note of realism.
-This combination illustrates Kamali’s approach to balancing softness with practicality.
+Paired with romantic blouses, the leather trousers introduce a note of realism.
+The combination illustrates Kamali’s approach to balancing softness with practicality.

 5. The Cape Outerwear Look